entrapta-dev/Linux-Gaming/README.md

 pip install legendary-gl
 ```

 Then add [Heroic Launcher](https://github.com/flavioislima/HeroicGamesLauncher) for a fancy GUI.
-I recommend the `.deb.` over the Appimage.
+I recommend the `.deb` over the Appimage.

 Run Heroic Launcher once, it will ask you to log in to the Epic Games Store and get the ssid you'll need to copy over in order to automatically log in and get the games list.